Please ensure Javascript is enabled for purposes of website accessibility

 (Deemed to be University)

-Dr. D. Y. Patil College of Ayurved & Research Centre
+Dr. D. Y. Patil College of Ayurved & Research Centre,

 Pimpri, Pune-411 018 (Maharashtra) India